Saikiranabhi/youtube_sentimental_analyser/README.md

    - Go to the local URL provided by Streamlit (usually http://localhost:8501)

 ---

-## 📝 Usage
-- Get a YouTube Data API key from Google Cloud Console
-- Paste a YouTube video URL and your API key
-- Set the number of comments and batch size
-- Click **Analyze Comments**
-- View sentiment metrics and detailed comment breakdown

----
 ```mermaid
 flowchart TD
     A["User"] -->|"Enter API Key & Video URL"| B["Streamlit Web App"]